bhaveshasasik/color-palette-app/README.md

 ## Installation/Prerequisites

-The app currently **only supports androids**.
-We are planning to work on ios version as well in the future.
-We are also in the process of figuring out how to publish this app to Google Play Store.

 1. Download our zip file and open it on Android Studio after unzipping it.
     - click **pub get** to update all the dependencies
 2. Connect your android device to your computer and select it as the platform to run the app on.